MysteryBots/ID-Bot/README.md

 1. Telegram bot to give id of any user, group,bot, channels.
 2. Support for using in groups and channels
-   3)Support for Inline Mode
+3. Support for Inline Mode
-3. Also support to het id by Forwarding any message to the bot from users, bots, channels and even anonymous admins.
+4. Also support to het id by Forwarding any message to the bot from users, bots, channels and even anonymous admins.
-4. Get id from usernames too.
+5. Get id from usernames too.
-5. Specify owner's account to get help or something.
+6. Specify owner's account to get help or something.

 ## To-Do